How to safely do bed sharing/co sleeping with newborn

 What are disadvantages of bed sharing with a newborn?

-Let’s face it.
-Laying all night long in the same position without a blanket can be very uncomfortable.
-Not for nothing there are forums filled with the question how to overcome the hip pain when bed sharing.
-Read along as I share some of my tips against those discomforts.
+- It can be uncomfortable: Let’s face it, laying in the same position all night without a blanket can be uncomfortable.
+No wonder there are forums filled with questions about how to overcome hip pain when bed sharing.
+Keep reading to learn some tips on managing discomfort!

-Babies sleep a lot If your baby only sleeps next to you, you will spend a lot of time in bed.
-One solution to this can be carried naps until you go to bed yourself.
+- You have to go to bed when baby goes to bed: Newborns sleep a lot, so if your baby only sleeps next to you, you’ll end up spending a lot of time in bed.
+One solution is to try carrying your baby for naps until you’re ready to go to bed yourself.

 How to do make bed sharing comfortable with your newborn